-The project described was supported by the National Center for Advancing Translational Sciences, National Institutes of Health, through Grant UL1 TR002014.
+The preliminary studies leading to the grant described above were supported by the National Center for Advancing Translational Sciences, National Institutes of Health, through Grant UL1 TR002014.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.